 The AC motor has a lower RPM range than the DC motors so I do shift the car when driving.

-A group of like minded builders meets twice a month in Milwaukee, WI to work on their cars, help each other out, and find materials.
+A group of like minded builders meets once a month in Milwaukee, WI at the Milwaukee Makerspace to work on their cars, help each other out, and find materials.
 Anyone interested in joining us please e-mail me.

 Ben Nelson has shot some videos of the conversion and posted them on youtube, search for "Benjamin Nelson electric car".